-Data Sources Data Requirements Comparison of originating and recipient requisition and issue forms Delivery logs Visual verification of products shipped and received.
-Amount of products shipped Amount of products received Total number of shipments during specified time period.
+Data Sources Data Requirements Comparison of originating and recipient and issue forms • Amount of products shipped Delivery logs Amount of products received • Visual verification of products shipped and • Total number of shipments during specified time period.

 C. Percentage of Shipments Arriving in Good Condition